 Security Identification/ Product Category - definition

 Previously there was a single element 'Product Category' to cover both the non-German and the German EMT items.
 The definition of Product Category is updated to provide a clearer differentiation (and a new element is added for the German scenario, see below).
 The definition is also updated to remove the references to EMT v1 and V2.
 See spreadsheet 'DRAFT2reda.004.001.05.xlsx'.

+24 July 2020: Definition to be updated